near-examples/cross-contract-calls/README-concepts.md

 **how?**

 This interface can be used in four patterns that can be recombined for more complex scenarios:
-- ignore the return value altogether
+1. Ignore the return value altogether
-- replace the return value of the same current method with the return new value of the remote method
+2. Replace the return value of the same current method with the return new value of the remote method
-- capture the return value of the remote method using a callback
+3. Capture the return value of the remote method using a callback
-- aggregate the return value of multiple remote methods
+4. Aggregate the return value of multiple remote methods

 1. "Fire and Forget" (_the return value of the remote method will be ignored_)